Thom Karremans: Military career

-Presence in the staging area of the Srebrenica massacre
+Presence in the staging area of the Srebrenica genocide

 In 1994 Karremans was appointed as commander of the Dutchbat III battalion that was deployed to the Srebrenica enclave as a part of the peacekeeping mission, under command of the United Nations in the United Nations Protection Force (UNPROFOR).

 On 11, 12, and 13 July 1995, the enclave was captured by Serb soldiers, while the Dutch battalion was stationed there.
-Karremans requested NATO air support to defend the enclave, as the Dutch were driven further into the narrow enclave.
-(Karremans requested air strikes several times, in particular from the French – which was witnessed from neutral Switzerland, but they were first denied, then delayed, and later granted them by UN General Bernard Janvier).
+Karremans failed to follow the orders of General Gobilliard who requested him in writing to defend the enclave.
+Karremans requested NATO air support to defend the enclave, as the Dutch were driven further into the narrow enclave (Karremans requested air strikes several times, in particular from the French – which was witnessed from neutral Switzerland, but they were first denied, then delayed, and later granted by UN General Bernard Janvier).
 However the NATO air support arrived was too little and too late to stop the Serbian advance.

 After Serbian forces entered Srebrenica, Karremans was interrogated by Serb General Ratko Mladić.
 During the interrogation, Karremans was confined against a wall and surrounded by Serb soldiers, defensive and submissive, but forced to drink alcohol (a white wine spritzer) by Mladić and, in particular, later had to excuse himself from ever requesting air strikes against Bosnian Serb forces, claiming the decision was made by higher authorities based on information he provided.

 Under the pretext of evacuating the Bosniak population to a sheltered city, Serbs transferred most of the women and children by bus to a zone under Bosnian Serb control, claiming that the men would be transferred later.

 Karremans has said a Serb blockade had left his soldiers desperately short of food and fuel.
-He told the Hague ICTY tribunal in 1996 that when his requests for NATO air strikes against Bosnian Serb troops were finally granted, they were "too late and too little."
+He told the Hague ICTY in 1996 that when his requests for NATO air strikes against Bosnian Serb troops were finally granted, they were "too late and too little."